Step 1 – Contact information

 Indicate the original title of a work that has been translated.

 7. If this publication is issued as part of a series

 Title of the series (if any)

-Provide the series title exactly as it will appear on the book, as well as the volume number and the ISSN, if applicable.
-Do not include a working title of a series if it is only used internally and will not figure in the final publication.
-When the series has a bilingual (or trilingual) title, please provide all titles and indicate the order in which they will appear in the publication.
-Many book buyers and researchers locate books under their series title and number.
+Provide the series title exactly as it will appear on the book, as well as the ISSN, if applicable.
+When the series title appears in multiple languages, please provide all titles and indicate the order in which they will appear in the publication.

 Provide the following information for entire or partial proceedings of a meeting, seminar, symposium, colloquium or conference—annual or otherwise: